What’s in this article

 What is a Company Secretary?

-Corporate Compliance to Statutory Regulations
+Corporate Compliance with Statutory Regulations

-According to Section 235 of Companies Act 2016, the requirements to become a Company Secretary in Malaysia are:
+According to Section 235 of the Companies Act 2016, the requirements to become a Company Secretary in Malaysia are:

 Qualifications and Experiences to be a Company Secretary